PROS and CONS of New and Rebuilt Steinways:

 The new Steinway retains old-world building methods where appropriate.
 Yet, Steinway also embraces new tools and technology where applicable as well.
 Continual investment in new machinery and ever-refined processes yields a new instrument with a broader range of tonal color and a more consistent touch.

 Uninformed and unsuspecting consumers often fall for these romanticized lies.
 The well-documented fact is that the vast majority of leading concert pianists and professional music institutions worldwide have always performed on and invested in new Steinways for over one and a half centuries.

-Only select dealerships are capable of selling a new Steinway piano, but virtually any business can sell a used or rebuilt one – and the golden age myth plays perfectly into our historic sympathies and sense of nostalgia.
+Only select dealerships can sell a new Steinway piano.
+Any business can sell a used or rebuilt one – and the golden age myth plays perfectly into our historic sympathies and sense of nostalgia.

 3. Varying Rebuilder Expertise

-The range of expertise among piano dealers and technicians in the rebuild of old Steinways is very broad, so buyer beware.
+The range of expertise among piano dealers and technicians in rebuilding old Steinways is vast, so buyer beware.

 Some workmanship is low-grade at best, while others sincerely do the best they can within the limits of parts and materials available to them.
-Since they cannot obtain all the genuine Steinway parts and equipment that they would prefer to have, there truly is no way a rebuilt Steinway can sound exactly like a new one.
+Since they cannot obtain all the genuine Steinway parts and equipment they would prefer, there truly is no way a rebuilt Steinway can sound exactly like a new one.

 PROs of a New Steinway Piano